kartben/zephyr/doc/develop/getting_started/index.rst

 ****************

 Connect your board, usually via USB, and turn it on if there's a power switch.
-If in doubt about what to do, check your board's page in :ref:`boards`.
+If in doubt about what to do, check your board's documentation page in :ref:`boards`.

-Then flash the sample using :ref:`west flash <west-flashing>`:
+Then, flash the sample using :ref:`west flash <west-flashing>`:

 .. code-block:: shell